sodafoundation/soda/README.md

 SODA Foundation is an open source project under Linux Foundation that aims to foster an ecosystem of open source data management and storage software for data autonomy.
 SODA Foundation offers a neutral forum for cross-projects collaboration and integration and provides end users quality end-to-end solutions.

 ## Mission
--to foster an ecosystem of open source data management and storage software for data autonomy -to offer a neutral forum for cross-projects collaboration and integration -to provide end users quality end-to-end solutions
+ - to foster an ecosystem of open source data management and storage software for data autonomy
+ - to offer a neutral forum for cross-projects collaboration and integration
+  - to provide end users quality end-to-end solutions

 ## SODA Releases